 The UCT Open Textbook Award is an initiative of UCT Deputy Vice-Chancellor Teaching & Learning Associate Professor Lis Lange, which aims to incentivise innovation in teaching and learning, recognise the efforts of open textbook authors, and promote the creation and reuse of open educational resources.

-Like traditional textbooks, open textbooks and other forms of OER are written by academics and disciplinary experts, and are subject to usual quality assurance methods.
+Like traditional textbooks, open textbooks are written by academics and disciplinary experts, and are subject to usual quality assurance methods.
 They are increasingly digital, although they can be designed to be or include versions that can be printed on demand and distributed to students who are constrained in terms of internet connectivity and digital access.

 Review and selection process